This chapter includes the following sections:

 A cluster is part of a particular WebLogic Server domain.

 A domain is an interrelated set of WebLogic Server resources that are managed as a unit.
-A domain includes one or more WebLogic Server instances, which can be clustered, non-clustered, or a combination of clustered and non-clustered instances.
-A domain can include multiple clusters.
-A domain also contains the application components deployed in the domain, and the resources and services required by those application components and the server instances in the domain.
+It includes one or more WebLogic Server instances, which can be clustered, non-clustered, or a combination of clustered and non-clustered instances.
+It can include multiple clusters.
+It also contains the application components deployed in the domain, and the resources and services required by those application components and the server instances in the domain.
 Examples of the resources and services used by applications and server instances include machine definitions, optional network channels, connectors, and startup classes.

 You can use a variety of criteria for organizing WebLogic Server instances into domains.
 For instance, you might choose to allocate resources to multiple domains based on logical divisions of the hosted application, geographical considerations, or the number or complexity of the resources under management.
 See Understanding Domain Configuration for Oracle WebLogic Server.